Application design considerations for mission-critical workloads

 exclude_namespaces = ["kube-system"]

-Health service implementation details
+Health Service implementation details

-HealthService is a workload component that is running along other components (CatalogService and BackgroundProcessor) on the compute cluster.
-It provides a REST API that is called by Azure Front Door health check to determine the availability of a stamp.
-Unlike basic liveness probes, health service is a more complex component which adds the state of dependencies in addition to its own.
+HealthService is a workload component that runs alongside other components, like CatalogService and BackgroundProcessor, on the compute cluster.
+HealthService provides a REST API that Azure Front Door health check calls to determine the availability of a stamp.
+Unlike basic liveness probes, Health Service is a more complex component that provides the state of dependencies in addition to its own state.

-Diagram of the health service querying Azure Cosmos DB, Event Hubs and Storage.
+Diagram of the health service querying Azure Cosmos DB, Event Hubs, and Storage.

 Warning

-The health service is also used for explicitly configured URL ping tests with each stamp's Application Insights resource.
+Health Service is also used for explicitly configured URL ping tests with each stamp's Application Insights resource.